By Sarah Whitty

 In fact, Lyft was not first to market.
 Uber pioneered ride-sharing, having founded the company in 2009 with a focus on luxury vehicles.
 Over time, Uber recognized the potential of targeting a larger market by catering to people seeking lower priced, regular vehicles.
 But, Lyft had already foreseen that need leading to both companies jumping into the non-luxury industry in 2012 – Lyft anew, and Uber with new services.

-Now five years later, Lyft launched its service in Toronto in December 2017 – the first time it has taken on its much larger rival Uber outside of the United States.
+Years later, Lyft launched its service in Toronto in December 2017 – the first time it has taken on its much larger rival Uber outside of the United States.

 But of course, operating in Canada since 2014, Uber had once again made that leap before Lyft.
 Unfortunately, Uber’s entry into the Canadian market has been anything but smooth.
 The company has been riddled with controversy from government bans to taxi driver riots, claims of discrimination within the head office, and the 2016 data breach.
 And Lyft is taking full advantage of Uber’s failure to address current issues by positioning themselves as a friendlier version of Uber.